Cybersecurity and Fraud Protection

 Sophos Ltd, The State of Ransomware in State and Local Government 2022, Sept.
 19, 2022

 The Cybersecurity Capability Model (C2M2) is a tool to help organizations evaluate and improve their cybersecurity efforts.

 One essential resource in this effort is the National Institute of Standards and Technology Cybersecurity Framework (CSF).
 The CSF and its affiliated self-assessment toolkit help organizations set benchmarks, identify priorities, implement risk management tactics, measure improvement and adopt appropriate changes.
 Using this approach, government entities can help drive their preparedness to a level that can meet the current threat landscape.

 Government entities—particularly at the state and local level—may not always have sufficient in-house resources or budgeting to fully implement cybersecurity tactics.
 Supplementing your operations with third parties can help provide added security capabilities.
 Should a breach occur, third parties can:

 - Help conduct capability, risk, vulnerability and impact assessments

-- Develop cybersecurity strategy by applying deep knowledge of related legal, technical, communications and other subject areas
+- Develop strategy by applying industry knowledge

 - Provide rigorous, ongoing training and awareness initiatives